Wells Fargo Platinum Visa® Card vs. Wells Fargo Active Cash® Card: Which Offers More Value?

 5. Additional benefits

-Looking past any applicable welcome offers or earning rates, it’s important to consider additional card benefits.
-Both of these cards offer cell phone protection and roadside dispatch, but that’s about where the Wells Fargo Platinum benefits end.
+Looking past any applicable welcome offers or earning rates, it’s important to consider other card benefits you may find useful.
+Although both cards offer cell phone protection and roadside dispatch, the Wells Fargo Platinum card doesn’t offer much beyond that.

-The Wells Fargo Active Cash also offers these Visa Signature benefits:
+The Wells Fargo Active Cash, on the other hand, also offers these Visa Signature benefits:

 • Visa Signature Luxury Hotel Collection: Access the Visa Signature Luxury Hotel Collection for premium benefits at more than 900 luxury hotels worldwide.